michaella23/JavaScriptMas2022/Day 22/README.md

 4. Fetch the tables <section> from the DOM
 5. Set the innerHTML content of the tables <section> to the displayTables function call.

+## My Solution

+I found I wasn't able to follow the steps as described and render properly to the DOM.
+Instead, I added each `<div>` to the DOM within the `.map()` function.
+I didn't need to use `.join()` because I wasn't returning an array, only manipulating within the displayTables() function.